0BuRner/mdap-python/README.md

 ##### Responses

-- REPLY-ANT-SEARCH : contains metadata about devices
+- REPLY-ANT-SEARCH : contains metadata about devices (list some of them)
 - REPLY-INFO : (SEQ-NR)
 - REPLY-EXEC-CLI : (SEQ-NR)